lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 During the permutations, a null distribution is estimated by randomly permuting the cortical depth values.
 If "-nperm" is set to zero, then no permutations are done, and crude approximations to these z-values are returned.

-Other types of analyses can also be computed as detailed in the list of parameters below.
+Other types of analyses can be computed as well.
+For example, by setting  **-concave true**, a 3D image is computed which shows the fraction of points per cylinder where the depth profile is "concave up".

+A complete list of analysis options is given below.

 Further Analyses